 Rates by age

-Your age is another factor that insurers take note of when deciding on your premium.
+Your age is another factor that insurers take note of when deciding on your premium, except in Hawaii and Massachusetts, where age is a banned rating factor.
 A general rule of thumb is that the younger you are, the higher risk you represent, corresponding to higher rates.
 This is because younger drivers are statistically more likely to be involved in accidents or file a claim than older drivers.
 State Farm’s rates average several hundred dollars below the national average in each age category.
-In keeping with the national average, it is likely Liberty Mutual’s average rates also trend cheaper over time.
+In keeping with the national average, it is likely that Liberty Mutual’s average rates also trend cheaper over time.
 Direct quotes can help you determine which provider offers more competitive rates for you, based on your current age.

 |Car insurance company||Age 16*||Age 18||Age 25||Age 30||Age 40||Age 60|

 *16 year old cost when added to parents’ policy, 18-year-old renter

 Rates by driving record